Northdesk

 3. We read free/busy and create events

-When a lead agrees to a booking time, our server-side code calls freeBusy.query to confirm the slot is still open, then events.insertto write the appointment to the primary calendar of the account the Customer connected.
-We don’t mirror the Customer’s whole calendar to our database; we don’t read event details we didn’t create, except the minimum needed to avoid double-booking.
+When a lead agrees to a booking time, our server-side code calls freeBusy.query to confirm the slot is still open — Google returns only busy intervals under the calendar.events.freebusy scope, never event titles, descriptions, or attendees — then events.insert under calendar.eventsto write the appointment.
+We don’t mirror the Customer’s whole calendar to our database; we don’t read event details we didn’t create.

 Google API Services / Limited Use